frictionlessdata/tableschema-java/docs/creating-schemas.md

 - a URL List
 - mixed data types (CSV, JSON, etc.)

-If you have more than one CSV file, you can use `infer()` to check that all files have the same schema:
+If you have more than one CSV file, you can use `Schema.infer()` to check that all files have the same schema:

 ```java
 File testFile = getResourceFile("/testsuite-data/files/csv/1mb.csv");